stomp/stomp-spec/src/stomp-specification-1.1.md

 ### Header content-length

 The `SEND`, `MESSAGE` and `ERROR` frames SHOULD include a `content-length` header if a frame body is present.
+If the frame's body contains NULL octets, the corresponding frame's header MUST include a `content-length` header.
 The header is a byte count for the length of the message body.
 If a `content-length` header is included, this number of bytes MUST be read, regardless of whether or not there are null characters in the body.
 The frame still needs to be terminated with a null byte.
-If a `content-length` is not specified, then the body MUST NOT contain any null characters within it since the first null byte encountered signals the end of the frame.

 ### Header content-type